 Our priority was to restart our therapeutic programs, so we could welcome back project users, some of whom had spent the entire lockdown alone.
 Since the 22nd June, we have been running reduced sized groups, prioritising those by need.
-If you are a current volunteer and not back at the farm yet, a member of staff will be in touch to discuss a start date with you.
+If you’re a volunteer and not yet back at the farm, a member of staff will be in touch to discuss a start date with you.

-The farm is now open for local visitors every Saturday, 10am-3pm.
-However, please be prepared that your visit is going to be very different from the experience that you’re use to.
+The farm is now open to visitors every Tuesday, Thursday, Friday and Saturday 10am-3pm.
+However, please be prepared that your visit is going to be different from the experience that you’re use to.

 - Visitors can not touch or feed the animals.

 - You may have to wait to enter, or be asked to leave if the farm gets too busy.

 - Staff are unable to administer first aid.

 Sadly, indoor project groups, general volunteering, bookings and events are still suspended.

 We will be reviewing the situation daily, with the safety of our staff, animals and visitors being our top priority.
 We do ask that you please read the information leaflet below.
 To protect our volunteers on site, many of which have health concerns, do not try to visit on Mondays or Wednesdays.